 1. Smart Sensors That Learn Your Routines

-Tiny and low powered, sensors are devices installed in your home that work in the background, unobtrusively, monitoring your movements and learning your daily activities.
-Sensors capture your patterns of daily living and notify your long-distance caregivers of any anomalies such as lack of an activity, forgetting to take medication, or a fall.
+Tiny and low powered, sensors are devices installed in your home that work in the background, unobtrusively, monitoring your movements, and learning your daily activities.
+Sensors capture your patterns of daily living and notify your long-distance caregivers of any anomalies such as lack of activity, forgetting to take medication or a fall.

 2. Smartphones and Tablets

 Keeping in view their special needs, these easy-to-use and easy-to-read phones come with bigger buttons and purpose-built screen.
-The built-in assistive technology, designed for seniors, like hearing -aid or emergency buttons help them overcome age related challenges.
+The built-in assistive technology, designed for seniors, like hearing -aid or emergency buttons helps them overcome age-related challenges.
 Internet connectivity and social media apps on smartphones not only let the elderly create social connections but also help keep track of health schedules and deliver reminders.

 3. Tracking Devices For Active Lifestyles

 These wearable devices measure heart rate, track steps taken, count calories burned, and even monitor sleep quality.
 That data is then converted into charts that a senior can view on their tablet or smartphone.
 Seniors can easily use these devices to set and track goals for healthy living.

 Aging adults often suffer from poor memory.
 This can prove fatal when they forget to take their daily dose of medication.
 Modern innovative technology has solved this problem.
 Medication dispensing systems, linked to smartphones, work in a way that reminds the seniors when it is time to take their pills and also administer the correct dosages, information for which have already been fed into the machine by a caregiver.